The Story of Doney Coe

 The leadership of Doney Coe Pet Clinic is a group of talented and energetic animal and human lovers.

-Stan Coe, DVM, Founder, Doney Coe Pet Clinic
+Stan Coe - DVM/Founder/Doney Coe Pet Clinic

-Cherri Trusheim, DVM; Owner/Founder/Veterinarian at Urban Animal
+Cherri Trusheim - DVM; Owner/Founder/Veterinarian at Urban Animal

-Joseph Coury, Chief Financial Officer at Urban Animal
+Joseph Coury - Chief Financial Officer/Urban Animal

-Lara Kreyenhagen, DVM; Associate Veterinarian at Urban Animal
+Lara Kreyenhagen - DVM; Associate Veterinarian/Urban Animal

-Michael Williams; Sr. Project Manager, Assoc.
+Michael Williams - Sr. Project Manager/Assoc.
 DBIA | LEED AP BD+C at TRICO

 white quotation marks-500